ehpc-lab/docker-conda-course/README.md

 ```

 Select the geographic area and time zone to finish the installation process.

+To ensure the Docker App is working, typing the command at the terminal
+'''
+docker --servion
+'''

 ### For macOS
 Access the “Get Docker” website (https://docs.docker.com/get-docker/), click on “Docker Desktop for Mac”, and choose the Docker installation file for “Intel chip” or “Apple chip”.